johnnymetz/johnny-metz-blog/content/posts/docker-prune.md

 ### Clean up unused objects during development

-Reduce the rate at which bloat accumulates by deleting unused objects while you're working.
+Reduce the rate at which disk space grows by deleting unused objects while you work.

-- Use the `--rm` flag when starting a container, unless you need the container after it has been stopped, which should be rare at best.
-One of Docker's recommended practices is to [create ephemeral containers](https://docs.docker.com/develop/develop-images/dockerfile_best-practices/#create-ephemeral-containers), which means containers should be designed to be stopped and deleted.
+- Use the `--rm` flag when starting a container, unless you need the container after it has been stopped, which should be uncommon.
+One of Docker's recommended best practices is to [create ephemeral containers](https://docs.docker.com/develop/develop-images/dockerfile_best-practices/#create-ephemeral-containers), which means containers should be designed to be stopped and deleted.
+For example, if your container creates a file, write it to cloud storage (e.g. S3, Google Drive) instead of the container's local file system so the file isn't deleted with the container.
 - Use `docker compose down` instead of `docker compose stop`.
 Both commands stop running containers.
 The former also removes any associated networks.
 You can take `down` one step further and add the `--volumes` flag to prune all linked volumes.

 ### Monitor Docker disk usage and prune often